North Carolina Tar Heels women's soccer

 The North Carolina Tar Heels women's soccer team represent the University of North Carolina at Chapel Hill in the Atlantic Coast Conference of NCAA Division I soccer.

-The team has won 22 of the 35 Atlantic Coast Conference championships, and 21 of the 41 NCAA national championships.
+North Carolina is one of the most successful women's college soccer teams, having won 22 of the 36 Atlantic Coast Conference championships, and 23 of the 43 NCAA national championships.
 The team has participated in every NCAA tournament.